kr55/azure-elastic-jobs-manager-docs/docs/create-elastic-job.md

 ---

 # Create Elastic Job agent resource in Azure

+{: .warning }
+This is a preview feature, so agree to preview terms before creating.
+Refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/job-automation-overview) for more details.

 Follow the steps below to create elastic jobs in Azure:

 ### Select Azure Elastic Jobs resource in Azure portal: